MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-key-vault-push-secret-into-vm.md

 $resourceGroup = "contosovaultrg"
 $location = "local"
 $secretName = "servicecert"
-$fileName = "<Fully qualified path where the exported certificate can be stored>"
+$fileName = "<Fully qualified path to where the exported certificate can be stored>"
 $certPassword = "<Password used to export the certificate>"

 $fileContentBytes = get-content $fileName `